Rich Bisaccia

-Richard Bisaccia (born June 3, 1960) is an American football coach who is the assistant head coach and special teams coordinator for the Green Bay Packers of the National Football League (NFL).
-He previously served as an assistant coach for the Dallas Cowboys, San Diego Chargers and Tampa Bay Buccaneers, and was an interim head coach for the Las Vegas Raiders in 2021, leading the Raiders to the playoffs in his lone season.
+Richard Bisaccia (born June 3, 1960) is an American football coach who is currently serving as the special teams coordinator at Clemson University.
+He was previously an assistant coach for the Dallas Cowboys, San Diego Chargers, Tampa Bay Buccaneers and Green Bay Packers, and on top of his assistant role, was an interim head coach for the Las Vegas Raiders in 2021, leading the Raiders to the playoffs in his lone season.

-Early life and education
+Early life and early career

-A former defensive back at Yankton College in South Dakota, the native of Yonkers, New York played football at and graduated from New Fairfield High School in Connecticut.
-He began his coaching career at Wayne State College in Wayne, Nebraska, in 1983.
-He earned a Bachelor of Science in Physical Education degree with a minor in Health Education from Wayne State.
+Born in Yonkers, New York, Bisaccia moved with his family to New Fairfield, Connecticut at 9 years old.
+He later graduated from New Fairfield High School.
+Bisaccia played college football at Yankton College, where he was a 4-year starter and two-time all-conference defensive back.
+He was also a team captain as a senior in 1982.
+After graduating from Yankton, he received a tryout for the Philadelphia Stars of the USFL, but did not make the team.
+Later in 1983, he decided to begin coaching.

 Coaching career

 Wayne State

-In 1983, Bisaccia began his coaching career at Wayne State College as their defensive backs and special teams coach.
-In 1984, he became their quarterbacks and wide receivers coach.
+Bisaccia began his coaching career at Wayne State College in 1983.
+His college head coach Pete Chapman was hired as head football coach at Wayne State and offered Bisaccia a position on his staff.
+Bisaccia spent the 1983 season coaching defensive backs and special teams.
+From 1984-1987, he coached quarterbacks and wide receivers at Wayne State.
+He earned a Bachelor of Science in Physical Education degree with a minor in Health Education from Wayne State while coaching there.

 South Carolina

 In 1988, Bisaccia joined the University of South Carolina as a graduate assistant, tight ends and wide receivers coach.
 In 1989, he transitioned to be their defensive backs and special teams coach.
-In 1991, he served as their tight ends and special teams coach and as their running backs and special teams coach in 1992.
+In 1991, he was their tight ends and special teams coach and as their running backs and special teams coach in 1992.
 Under Bisaccia, the Gamecocks led the SEC in kickoff returns in 1992 and set a school record for blocked kicks.